-When a student is reported to be engaging in bullying off campus, the head of school or her designee shall investigate and document the activity and shall identify specific facts or circumstances that explain the impact or potential impact on school activity, school attendance, or the targeted student's educational performance.
+When a student is reported to be engaging in bullying off campus, the Principal or her designee shall investigate and document the activity and shall identify specific facts or circumstances that explain the impact or potential impact on school activity, school attendance, or the targeted student's educational performance.

-When the circumstances involve cyber-bullying, individuals with information about the activity will be encouraged to save and print any electronic or digital messages sent to them that they feel constitute cyber-bullying and to notify a teacher, the head of school, or other school employee so that the matter may be investigated.
-If the student is using a social networking site or service that has terms of use that prohibit posting of harmful material, the head of school or her designee also may file a complaint with the Internet site or service to have the material removed.
+When the circumstances involve cyber-bullying, individuals with information about the activity will be encouraged to save and print any electronic or digital messages sent to them that they feel constitute cyber-bullying and to notify a teacher, the Principal, or other school employee so that the matter may be investigated.
+If the student is using a social networking site or service that has terms of use that prohibit posting of harmful material, the Principal or her designee also may file a complaint with the Internet site or service to have the material removed.